Biovac to distribute vaccines to S.Africa healthcare workers -letter | Business

 Biovac to distribute vaccines to S.Africa healthcare workers -letter

-South African pharmaceutical company Biovac Institute has been contracted by the government to import, store and distribute coronavirus vaccines for frontline healthcare workers, a letter from the National Treasury shows.
-Healthcare experts have urged the government to share a detailed plan on vaccine rollout across the country.
+South Africa has a three-month plan to import, store and distribute coronavirus vaccines for frontline healthcare workers through a contract with pharmaceutical company Biovac Institute, a letter from the National Treasury shows.
+This is the first detail on how the government plans to roll out its COVID-19 vaccine plan, following concerns that the creaking public health system would not be able to manage a large-scale vaccination programme without the involvement of the private sector.

-In the letter written by Director-General Dondo Mogajane to non-profit organisation Corruption Watch (CW) and seen by Reuters, Treasury has given the Department of Health approval to deviate from normal procurement processes for the transportation, storage and distribution of the vaccines in the short term.
-The National Treasury and spokespeople for the Department of Health did not respond to requests for comment.
+In the letter written by Director-General Dondo Mogajane to non-profit organisation Corruption Watch (CW) and provided to Reuters by CW, Treasury has given the Department of Health approval to deviate from normal procurement processes for the transportation, storage and distribution of the vaccines in the short term.
+The National Treasury and spokespeople for the Department of Health did not immediately respond to requests for comment.

+With around 1.37 million total cases and more than 38,000 deaths as of Thursday, South Africa is by far the African nation hardest hit by the coronavirus pandemic and is grappling with a second wave of infections driven by a new variant of the virus first identified in the country.
+Cape Town-based Biovac, part-owned by the government, has been appointed for three months to provide storage and distribution services for vaccines to inoculate frontline healthcare workers, the letter showed.

+Imperial said it was expecting the government's formal request for quote (RFQ) for the distribution of vaccines "in the coming days".
+"Imperial will participate, following which we will await the final outcome of the RFQ process," it said in an emailed response to Reuters.

-Asked about this, DSV said it could not comment outside of its closed period, Clicks referred questions to the Department of Health and Imperial was not immediately available for comment.
-The Treasury's Mogajane was responding to CW's Executive Director David Lewis who had written to the Treasury seeking clarity regarding emergency procurement and rollout of vaccines.
+DSV said it could not comment outside of its closed reporting period while Clicks referred questions to the Department of Health.
+The Treasury's Mogajane was responding to CW's Executive Director David Lewis who had written to the Treasury seeking clarity regarding emergency procurement and roll-out of vaccines.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)